Dounm/DevEnv/README.md

-# ConfigureFile
+# DotFiles
-Store all my configure file in it!
+Store all my dot files in it!

+Include these file:
+- .vimrc
+- .zshrc
+- tmux
+  - .tmux.conf
+  - .mytmuxlayout
+- .xmodmaprc
+- *config.sh*: create softlinks to these dotfiles in ~ directory